FaultyPine/tiny_engine/README.md

 ### TODO:
 - Learn how to use Perforce
 - Fix Model Loading
-    - load model in as seperate meshes... rn I (unintentionally) merge all meshes into one
+    - ~~load model in as seperate meshes... rn I (unintentionally) merge all meshes into one~~
-    - then apply materials to each mesh
+    - ~~then apply materials to each mesh~~
 - 3D lighting
     - ~~Basic blinn-phong~~
     - ~~Point & Directional light~~
-    - Materials
+    - ~~Materials~~
+        - note: currently materials are set automatically through .mtl files... maybe would be cool to have an interface to set mesh materials through code? also maybe implement hot reloading mtl files for easy material edit iterations?
 - default mesh generation (plane, cube, sphere)
 - shadow mapping
 - HDR & Bloom